 As of March 31, 2025, there were 3,837,780 shares of common stock issued and outstanding held by approximately 122 holders of record, and 15,794 shares of common stock underlying 11,500,000 public warrants outstanding to purchase shares of our common stock.
 Each public warrant entitles the registered holder to purchase one-seven hundred sixtieth of one share of our common stock at a price of \$5.75 per 1/760th of one share or \$4,370 per whole share, subject to adjustment as discussed below, at any time commencing on December 6, 2020 (30 days after our initial business combination) and ending on November 6, 2025 (five years after our initial business combination), at 5:00 p.m., New York City time, or earlier upon redemption or liquidation.
-If a warrant holder holds 760 warrants, such warrants will be exercised for whole shares only.
+If a warrant holder holds 760 warrants, such warrants will be exercisable for one share of our common stock.
+No fractional shares will be issued upon exercise of the warrants and warrants must be exercised for whole shares only.